-Digging with forks - Activity occurs on the intertidal sand and mudflats of the estuaries.
-It is not known to occur within Plymouth Sound.
+Digging with forks - Activity occurs on the intertidal and not believed to interact with features assessed.
 Therefore, no in-combination effect thought to be possible.

-Shrimp push nets - There are no records of this activity taking place, but it has not been able to be ruled out.
+Shrimp push nets - Activity occurs on the intertidal and not believed to interact with features assessed.
 Therefore, no in-combination effect thought to be possible.